Immigration Law at a glance

 - Health insurance coverage, and

-There are additional, specific requirements for the individual residence permits, for example proof of your German skills.
+There are additional, specific requirements for the individual residence permits, for example proof of your German language skills.

 Types of stay for third-country nationals in Austria